allenjromano/techmem2019/syllabus.md

 ### Assignments (aka "stuff you need to do")
 Each type of class assignment is detailed below.

-<u>**For each class session:**</u>
+**For each class session:**

-***Regular Readings:*** This is the bread and butter of the course.
+*Regular Readings:* This is the bread and butter of the course.
 Preparation is straightforward.
 Complete the entirety of the reading assignment in advance of class.
 Write a small amount in response to the prompt for that reading.
 Bring that bit of writing (usually a very short paragraph) to class with you and be prepared to discuss.

 Readings are given at the page for each individual class session below.
 These pages will also contain brief notes or links of interest related to each class session.

 Note that for the weeks with movies, you just need to show up.
 No preparation necessary.

-<u>**For each week**</u>:
+**For each week:**

-***Add an entry to your portfolio*:** This is a distinctive feature of this course where we get to experiment a bit with the effects of technology in our own lives.
+*Add an entry to your portfolio:* This is a distinctive feature of this course where we get to experiment a bit with the effects of technology in our own lives.
 The basic assignment is for you to spend 30-40 minutes each week doing something (usually writing) in response to what you have read/viewed/discussed in class.
 This is a chance, vis-a-vis content, to process what you've been looking at all week.
 For the first few weeks, you are asked to find some preferred mode of writing.
 This can be on the computer, or with pencil/pen and paper.
 Then, in subsequent weeks, you will vary the technology with which you record your thoughts about the week's reading.
 The options include, but are not limited to variations in technology (e.g. typewriter, 1980s computer, phone), writing implement and medium (pen, pencil, quill, parchment, papyrus), style or format (letter, memoir, comic strip, dialogue, philosophical essay, poem, computer program), and communication technology (voice recording, video, interpretive dance, musical composition).
 You will be invited to reflect in particular on what difference, if any, the variation in technology makes to the way you think about the topics at hand.

+We will work with these for a short time during class, so make sure to bring with you.

-<u>**Every three weeks (more or less):**</u>
+**Every three weeks (more or less):**

-***Complete the "Labs":*** There are three "labs" spread throughout the term, typically during weeks where we will focus in particular on contemporary discourse about technology and its effects.
+*Complete the "Labs":* There are three "labs" spread throughout the term, typically during weeks where we will focus in particular on contemporary discourse about technology and its effects.
 These will follow up on activities that we hold in the Innovation Hub during that week.
 You will need to submit for each a brief analysis (approximately 2-3 pages) based on the activity and what we have been reading/discussing in the course

-**<u>End of the term:</u>**
+**End of the term:**

-***Revise and expand on a previous assignment.*** In place of a final paper, this is a form of a project which has maximum flexibility.
+*Revise and expand on a previous assignment.* In place of a final paper, this is a form of a project which has maximum flexibility.
 You are asked simply to expand substantially and revise some bit of your previous work.
 This may take the form of a paper or traditional research exercise if you wish.
 But it may also be based in or utilize any technology (e.g. a website, a film, etc.), depending on your interests.
 Each student will meet with me at some point in or around week 11 of the course in order to discuss the possibilities.

 ### Grading